Anuj-Khadka/Kinmel/README.md

 # Kinmel
-A new ecommerce project build with React and Redux
+A new ecommerce project build with React and Redux.

+Live Preview: